Sockets

 Arguments:

-• data – The data to log
+• data (Object) – The log entry payload.

-• data.level – The log level
+• data.level (string) – The log level (e.g., ‘info’, ‘warn’, ‘error’).

-• data.message – The log message
+• data.message (string) – The primary message to be logged.

-• options – Unused
+• options (Object) – Additional configuration parameters.

 Returns: